mrimann/kippt-tools/README.rst

 Feedback?
 ---------
 Please yes - just send it to mario@rimann.org and let's see what I can make out of it.
-Of course nice "thank you" mails are appreciated most :-)
+Of course nice "thank you" mails are appreciated most :-) For other ideas on how to support me, just have a look at http://rimann.org/support

 Found a bug or want an additional feature?
 ------------------------------------------
 Don't worry, just open an issue on GitHub (https://github.com/mrimann/kippt-tools/issues) or even better: Fix it and contribute it back to the project.
-You can fork the sourcecode from the Git repository and send me a pull request as soon as you've finished (I have to find out how to work with this first, you might be the first contributor)
+You can fork the sourcecode from the Git repository and send me a pull request as soon as you've finished.